tmielke/fuse-demos/Camel/Camel-Zipkin-Hawkular/README.md

 Where client -> service1 -> service2 using HTTP.

-Note, service1 is a Spring Boot application and configures camel-zipkin via src/main/resources/application.properties.
+Note: service1 is a Spring Boot application and configures camel-zipkin via `src/main/resources/application.properties`.
 I have not found a way yet to configure the equivalent of

-zipkin.setSpanCollector(HttpSpanCollector.create("http://localhost:8080", new EmptySpanCollectorMetricsHandler()));
+`zipkin.setSpanCollector(HttpSpanCollector.create("http://localhost:8080", new EmptySpanCollectorMetricsHandler()));`

 in application.properties.
-Further above code has a dependency on mvn:io.zipkin.brave:brave-spancollector-http:3.9.1, which does not seem to work in Spring Boot.
+Further above code has a dependency on `mvn:io.zipkin.brave:brave-spancollector-http:3.9.1`, which does not seem to work in Spring Boot.
 Perhaps some other version of this artifact works with Spring Boot, but I have not verified.
 As a result traces from service1 currently do not get displayed properly in Hawkular.

-Note, camel-zipkin versions <2.20 do use the older scribe collector and send their traces in a binary format.
+Note: camel-zipkin versions <2.20 do use the older scribe collector and send their traces in a binary format.
 This is not understood by Hawkular (at least not out of the box), so one needs to use camel-zipkin 2.20 or higher in order to use the newer HTTP collector.

 ### Configuration